 Gullwing Doors

 Gullwing doors are hinged at the roof, parallel with the car's direction, front to back.
 They were named after the shape that they form when open, which resembles a seagull's wings when fully extended.
+Gullwing doors move further out of the way of the path of the person getting in or out of the vehicle, but often require a mechanical assist for lifting the door up.

-"Lambo", Scissor, or Lamborghini Doors
+Scissor, "Lambo", or Lamborghini Doors

 These doors are hinged at the same general location of normal doors, but open up vertically instead of outwards.
 These were made famous by Lamborghini, which is the origin of the slang term "Lambo Doors".
-However, not every Lamborghini has doors with this hinge design.
-This modification is popular among enthusiasts that try to make their vehicle as far from stock as possible.
+However, not every Lamborghini has doors with this hinge design, and Lamborghini wasn't the only manufacturer to produce vehicles with this door design.

 - Metal Shell